niutech/carbonyl-terminal/README.md

 ![Carbonyl Terminal on Windows](https://github.com/niutech/carbonyl-terminal/assets/384997/88bb7289-1d34-4664-b574-5f1707549fba)

-Carbonyl Terminal is the portable [Windows Terminal](https://github.com/microsoft/terminal) distribution preconfigured to use [Carbonyl](https://github.com/fathyb/carbonyl) browser in the Docker container in the cloud, in order to accelerate web browsing on a slow network connection.

-It also works in any terminal emulator on Linux/MacOS/UNIX.
+Carbonyl Terminal is a lightweight cross-platform client for [Carbonyl](https://github.com/fathyb/carbonyl) browser in the Docker container in the cloud, used to accelerate web browsing on slow network connections or low memory devices.
+It works in any terminal emulator on Linux/MacOS/UNIX, as well as Windows Terminal.

 **Carbonyl Terminal** ⟵ssh/mosh⟶ **Carbonyl Terminal Docker Container** ⟵https⟶ **Internet**